AshBC91/CCC-projects-portfolio/CSCS2420_Java/AntColony/Ant_Research.md

 Queen is the only reproductive female of the entire colony and the colony exists to serve her.
 A colony begins with the birth of a queen.
 Queens are born from special eggs laid by the mother queen, which are different than all other regular worker eggs.
 These eggs are laid after the colony has reached a certain size, and when they hatch they produce larger ants with wings.
 These ants are reproductive males and female young queens.

+Colonies could be monogynous or polygynous.
+Monogynyous one Queen, polygynyous multiple Queens.

 During nuptial flights, these winged ants take flight and mate with each other, after which the males die and the queens drop to the ground, scrape off their wings, and look for a place to dig their nests.
 Only few queen ants survive, around 1/500 succeed to not get devoured by predators or to find the perfect nest.
 Those that succeed become the single egg laying ant of a colony.
 Some species might have more than one queen